SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 To remove a node: right click on node then click on "Remove this node".

-Right click in void to discover yourself other possible actions such as "Import schema from file", "Freeze parametric entities", "Export schema to file", etc.
+Right click in void to discover yourself other possible actions such as "Import schema from a file", "Freeze parametric entities", "Export schema to a file", etc.

 #### Nodes